MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 * A customer service agent received a request from a customer for a contactless design consultation before remodeling their kitchen.
 The agent wants to view their customer’s kitchen and provide ideas for products that would look good together.
 The agent provides their customer with a link to join the scheduled consultation via a Remote Assist call.
 * A technician is repairing an asset, and wants to receive assistance from the asset’s original equipment manufacturer (OEM).

-Note that in these scenarios, the external user only needs to **join** a Remote Assist call on an ad-hoc, one-time basis.
+In these scenarios, the external user only needs to **join** a Remote Assist call on an ad-hoc, one-time basis.
 The external user **does not need to initiate a call or use Remote Assist’s out-of-call asset capture functionalities.**

 Any licensed Remote Assist user can use the Remote Assist web app via their desktop (or mobile) browser to generate a one-time call link.
-The licensed Remote Assist user can share the link with an external user using their preferred communication platform (e.g., email, SMS, [Dynamics 365 Omnichannel channels](https://docs.microsoft.com/dynamics365/omnichannel/introduction-omnichannel#channels-available-with-omnichannel-for-customer-service)).
+The licensed Remote Assist user can share the link with an external user using their preferred communication platform (for example, email, SMS, [Dynamics 365 Omnichannel channels](https://docs.microsoft.com/dynamics365/omnichannel/introduction-omnichannel#channels-available-with-omnichannel-for-customer-service)).
 The external user can join the call using the Remote Assist mobile app (or, in some scenarios, the Teams desktop app).

 ## Requirements
 * [Set up your Dynamics environment](ra-webapp-install.md)